Hold Your Breath (1924 film)

 Article on the film in Science and Invention (1924).

 Hold Your Breath is a 1924 American silent comedy film directed by Scott Sidney and starring Dorothy Devore, Walter Hiers, and Tully Marshall.

 Preservation

-Copies of Hold Your Breath are maintained in the collections of the Library of Congress, UCLA Film and Television Archive, George Eastman Museum Motion Picture Collection, and other film archives.
+Copies of Hold Your Breath are maintained in the collections of the Library of Congress, UCLA Film & Television Archive, George Eastman Museum Motion Picture Collection, and other film archives.